volodymyrprokopyuk/knowledge-base/programming/javascript.md

     - Async child processes and signals handling
     - Async IPC via shared UNIX domain sockets
 - **Node.js** = libuv (SED + reactor) + V8 (JavaScript runtime) + modules
+- In Node.js only async, non-blocking IO operations are **executed in parallel** by the libuv internal IO threads.
+Sync code inside callbacks (until next async operation) is **executed concurrently** to completion without race conditions by the single-threaded event loop

 ## Callback pattern

+- **Callback** (Continuation-Passing Stype, CPS = control is passed explicitly in the form foa continuation/callback, `return`/`throw` => `callback(error,
-- **Callback** (Continuation-Passing Stype, CPS) = first-class function (to pass a callback) + closure (to retain the caller contenxt) that is passed to an async function (which returns immediately) and is executed on completion of the requested async operation
+  resutl)`) = first-class function (to pass a callback) + closure (to retain the caller contenxt) that is passed to an async function (which returns immediately) and is executed on completion of the requested async operation
 - Callback communicates **async result once** and has trust issues (tight coupling = callback is passed to the async function for execution).
 Callback is expected to be invoked exactly once either with result or error